Fulham Palace: London’s best-kept historical gem!

 The library stands out as the best-preserved room in Fulham Palace, housing numerous ancient religious books that have endured for centuries…

-Fulham Palace beautiful gardens
+Fulham Palace stunning gardens

 This is in my opinion the best part of the estate!
 The botanic garden at Fulham Palace not only is free of access, but it also covers 13 acres and features beautiful plantings, rare trees, and a charming walled garden.
 This is a true gem in London!